Iustin Frățiman: Romanian career

 Frățiman's final activities included his teaching position at Chișinău People's University, in which capacity he also replaced Teodor Porucic as head of Chișinău Central Library (1921–1923).
 Historian Nina Negru notes that his mandate was not renewed because Frățiman "did not play the games of politics", causing him great distress.
 Scholar Maria Vieru-Ișaev provides a different interpretation, namely that Frățiman was a "nonconformist", who proved himself "difficult" in his relations with the state bureaucracy.
 Although demoted in 1922, he refused to turn in the library's inventory until February 1923.
-Frățiman subsequently withdrew to a life of poverty.
+Frățiman ran for the Assembly in the elections of March 1922, having registered with the Socialist Peasants' Party branch of Chișinău.
+The seats in that constituency were carried by the governing National Liberals, with Frățiman only receiving 2,028 votes out of 45,099 voters.
+He subsequently withdrew to a life of poverty.
 His credentials were by then being scrutinized and mocked by Flacăra magazine, which argued that he had "no printed work to his name", and that his Academy membership had been awarded based on a promise that he would go on writing.

 For a while, Frățiman folded back on politics, and in August 1923 established a "Union of Christians", which advocated for social reform and a "moral uplift" in the Bessarabian provinces.
 According to Adevărul newspaper, the antisemitic National-Christian Defense League moved in to annex the new organization, but its members voted to reject any association between the two bodies.
 In November 1926, Pan Halippa employed Frățiman at Astra cultural society's Bessarabian Literary and Philological Section, where he worked alongside Gore.
 The scholar died in his native village on September 23, 1927, "thus ending a lengthy suffering."
 Having never married, he was buried in that same locality by his brother Teodor.